Dengeki Daisy: Others

 Teru's other friends include a helmet-hair girl named Kako (カコ) and buck-teeth boy named Ken (ケン) who like each other, as well as an overweight boy named Yoshi (良), and a girl who pulls her bangs back and wears her hair in a ponytail named Mei (芽衣).
 A comical group who support one another, they look to Teru as their leader and are very loyal to her and to each other.

+Media

 Manga

-Written and illustrated by Kyousuke Motomi, Dengeki Daisy was serialized in Shogakukan's monthly shōjo manga magazine Betsucomi from the June 2007 issue (released in May) to the November 2013 issue (released on October 12, 2013).
+Written and illustrated by Kyousuke Motomi, Dengeki Daisy was serialized in Shogakukan's monthly shōjo manga magazine Betsucomi from the June 2007 issue (released on May 12, 2007) to the November 2013 issue (released on October 12, 2013).
 The individual chapters were collected into 16 tankōbon (bound volumes) by publisher Shogakukan.

 The series is licensed for an English-language release in North America by Viz Media.
 It is also licensed for regional language releases in Taiwan by Ever Glory Publishing, in France by Kazé Manga, and in Italy by Flashbook Edizioni.